Gideon Hawley

-Gideon Hawley (1727–1807) was a missionary to the Iroquois Indians in Massachusetts and on the Susquehanna River in New York.
+Gideon Hawley (1727–1807) was a missionary to the Haudenosaunee and other indigenous people in Massachusetts and on the Susquehanna River in New York.

 Biography

 He was born in the Stratfield section of Stratford, now Bridgeport, Connecticut, in New England on November 5, 1727.
 The son of Gideon Hawley and Hannah Bennett who was the daughter of Lieutenant James Bennett.
 Hawley's mother died at his birth and his father died three years later.
 He was the grandson of Ephraim and Sarah (Welles) Hawley from Trumbull.
 He was the great-grandson of Joseph Hawley (Captain), first of the Hawley name to come to America in 1629, and was twice great-grandson of Thomas Welles, governor of the Colony of Connecticut.
 He married Lucy Fessenden, second daughter of Reverend Benjamin Fessenden (Harvard 1718) and Rebecca (Smith) Fessenden, of Sandwich.
 They had three sons and two daughters.
 Lucy died December 25, 1777, at 50.
 Gideon married again to Mrs. Elizabeth Burchard, widow of Captain David Burchard of Nantucket, on October 7, 1778.